 Kasama ware Kasama yaki

-While Kasama Ware has a long history and many traditions that have been handed down, there are almost no old or historical customs.
-Today, potters produce various items - from cheap daily necessities to new pieces of art.
-As potters keep on gathering, new technologies can be produced and the joy of creation can be handed down to future generations.
+While Kasama ware has a long history and many traditions that have been handed down from generations to generations, there are almost no old customs or historical practice.
+Today, potters produce various items from daily necessities with affordable prices to new pieces of art.
+As potters keep on gathering, new technologies can be created and the joy of creation can be passed down to future generations.

 General Production Process